omerfatihko/JsBeginnerProjects/README.md

 ## Lazy Image Loader

 Creates a promise, waits for an image to load, either resolves (loaded) or rejects (not loaded)

+## Lorem ipsum generator

+Uses fetch api to get a lorem ipsum text, copies it to clipboard